polkadot-developers/substrate-docs/content/md/en/docs/reference/how-to-guides/parachains/auctions-and-crowdloans.md

 Notes on the parameters:

-- `parachain id`: You can only create a crowdloan campaign for a para ID that you registered.
+- `parachain id`: You can only create a crowdloan campaign for a `ParaID` that you registered.

 - `crowdfund cap`: The maximum amount your crowdloan campaign can collect.
   This is just a responsible measure for getting external support.